 We ask you to ensure that all of the tools to address the tremendous challenge of climate change remain available to USEPA.
-We strongly urge the Senate to reject a "Resolution of Disapproval" or similar efforts to overrule USEPA's greenhouse gas Endangerment Finding or otherwise limit USEPA's authority under the CAA to regulate these pollutants.
+We strongly urge the House to reject efforts to overrule USEPA's greenhouse gas Endangerment Finding or otherwise limit USEPA's authority under the CAA to regulate these pollutants.